postmanlabs/labs-docs/src/pages/docs/integrations/connected-apps.md

     url: "https://blog.postman.com/integrations-how-postman-plays-with-some-of-your-favorite-tools/"
 ---

-A team admin can centrally store third-party authentication for supported integrations in _connected accounts_.
+A team admin can centrally store third-party authentication for supported integrations in _connected apps_.
 They are centrally managed by the team admin, and then be used by other team members in integrations for that Postman team.

 ## Contents